jensenlab/Pourfecto/README.md

 2. **Scheduling**
    Determines how those planned transfers can be executed using available labware and liquid-handling instrument configurations.

-Pourfecto can answer questions such as:
+Pourfecto reasons over many of the following questions as it creates protocols:

 - Which source stocks should be transferred into each target?
 - What transfer volumes are required?